rust-lang/rust/text/0000-cargo-build-command.md

 how an application should be linked.
 The builder or packager of a library is the one responsible for determining how a package should be linked.

-Today this is not quite how cargo operates, depending on what flavor of syntax extension you may be using.
+Today this is not quite how Cargo operates, depending on what flavor of syntax extension you may be using.
 One of the goals of this re-working is to enable top-level projects to make easier decisions about how to link to libraries, where to find linked libraries, etc.